jatintalgotra/JournalAppBackend/README.md

 **Jatin Talgotra**

-> This is a Phase 1 demo for placement purposes.
+> This is a Phase 1 demo for testing.
-> Full-featured version in progress.